10,000 signatures reached

 Why is this important?

-Many parents of 3 and 4-year-olds get 30 hours of free childcare from the Government, which is vital support when the average nursery place is an unaffordable £14,000 per year.
+By September 2025, most working families with children under the age of 5 will be entitled to 30 hours of childcare support from the Government, which is vital support when the average nursery place is an unaffordable £14,000 per year.

 But thousands of children are locked out of most of this support right now - forcing parents to give up work, denying children vital opportunities to develop and pushing families into poverty - all because of their parents’ immigration status.
 Even if children are British citizens, they are still locked out - it’s completely unfair.